CCI-MOC/rhosp-director-config/README.md

   It generates the `templates/overcloud_images.yaml` environment file that points the overcloud deploy at the local registry server.

+  This script is responsible for generating any patched Docker images necessary for the deployment and pushing them into the local registry.

 - `overcloud-deploy.sh`

   Runs the actual overcloud deploy.
+Generate `templates/deploy.yaml` from `templates/deploy.yaml.in` (mostly just injecting some credentials).
 Ensures that the environment files necessary to realize our overcloud configuration are provide on the deploy command line.

+  Prior to running the `openstack overcloud deploy` command, this script packages up any patched puppet modules and ensures that they will be installed as part of the deploy process.

 - `overcloud-continue.sh`